keshavganapathy/polibias/README.md

 # PoliBias
-PoliBias is a flask app that allows for real time political bias detection of text via a neural network.
+PoliBias is a flask app that uses machine learning for real time political bias detection of text.